 Fan Fan Doughnuts does not have indoor or outdoor seating so plan on taking your delicious doughnuts to go.
 There are some benches around the area and parks not too far away but most of the time I can’t wait to eat them so I just eat them as I walk home.

-Winona’s is a newer Bed Stuy restaurant but one of my new favorite places and one of the best places for brunch in Bed Stuy.
+Winona’s one of my new favorite places and one of the best places for brunch in Bed Stuy.
 They offer breakfast daily, brunch on the weekends, and lunch and dinner every day.
 The interiors are minimalistic and simplistic in the best way and they have a beautiful bar at the front with a larger space in the back that is equally inviting.

 While it is more of a “lunch” item, the grilled cheese and soup is incredible.
 The cheese is perfectly melted on delicious sourdough bread.
 The chicken sandwich and endive salad should also be ordered so come with friends so items can be shared.